-Peel Monument, or Holcombe Tower as it often refered to locally, is a well known landmark standing high above Bury.
-It was erected shortly after the death of the Bury born Prime Minister, Sir Robert Peel.
+Peel Monument, or Holcombe Tower as it is often referred to locally, is a well known landmark standing high above Bury.
+It was erected shortly after the death of the Bury- born Prime Minister, Sir Robert Peel.
 There are two main reasons that Peel is remembered, and we’ll first look at these and then turn to the building of the tower.

 Peel is best known for his creation of the London police force in 1829.
 To avoid any confusion or association with the army, the police were dressed in blue tail coats and top hats, and carried truncheons.
-This distinguished them from the army who would wear a red jacket and be armed with guns- and were not a popular presence on the streets.
-Ten years later his police force model was rolled out to the rest of the country.
+This distinguished them from the army, who would wear red jackets and be armed with guns and were not a popular presence on the streets.
+Ten years later, his police force model was rolled out to the rest of the country.

-The second thing Peel is remembered is for abolishing the much hated Corn Laws.
-Bread was a staple food of most of the population, and was of particular importance to the poor.
+The second thing Peel is remembered is for abolishing the much-hated Corn Laws.
+Bread was a staple food of most of the population and was of particular importance to the poor.
 The Corn Laws imposed tariffs on grain imported from abroad, and these tariffs kept the price of bread artificially high.
-This benefited the landowners, who had a guaranteed price for their grain.
+This benefitted the landowners, who had a guaranteed price for their grain.
 However, it meant that grain was not imported even when there were food shortages, such as at the height of the Irish famine.

 The Raising of the Monument